denis-skripnik/cyber-rss-parser/README.md

 git clone https://github.com/denis-skripnik/cyber-rss-parser
 2. Go to the project directory;
 And check the permissions for the links file.json and change them to 0777 if they differ from the specified one;
-3. Install node-gyp for ipfs:
+3. Before installing send commands for ipfs npm package: npm install -g node-gyp
-npm install -g node-gyp
+3.1.
+If your Os is Linux Ubuntu or other: sudo apt-get install python3 -y sudo apt-get install python3-dev python3-pip sudo apt-get install python-dev python-pip -y sudo pip3 install ast sudo pip install ast
-4. If you are in Windows, install windows-build-tools: npm install --global --production windows-build-tools
+3.2.
+If you are in Windows, install windows-build-tools: npm install --global --production windows-build-tools
-5. Send command (In windows, open windows Powershell or command line in administration mode): npm install
+4. Send command (In windows, open windows Powershell or command line in administration mode, In linux send command with sudo): npm install

 ## Configuration